Omkar0104/Omkar0104/README.md

 - 👀 I’m interested in learning new technologies.
 - 🌱 I’m currently exploring blockchain world.
 - 💞️ I’m looking to collaborate with any blockchain developer
-- 📫 Email: omkarsonawane159@gmail.com for info visit https://omkarsonawane.com/.
+- 📫 Email: omkarsonawane159@gmail.com for more info visit https://omkarsonawane.com/.

 <!---
 Omkar0104/Omkar0104 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.